mahfoozalamcse/QuickNotes/README.md

-# Local-Todo-List
+# Quick-Notes
-learn to build todolist
+learn to build a Quick-Notes full-stack project using React.js, MongoDB and Node.js